GuustDel/idf-files/README.md

 - **File Validation**: Ensures that only valid IDF files are uploaded.
 - **Correct IDF Files**: Automatically correct IDF files from the SunEwat tool to ensure compatibility with the SolTech Bussing machine.
 - **Modify IDF File Content**: Modify IDF files by rotating busbars 180 degrees or adding soldering pads under busbars (providing a z offset of 2mm).
+- **Add/Remove Busbar Components**: Add new busbar components to the IDF files or remove existing ones.
 - **Rename Strings**: Change the names of strings to make them recognizable by the production team.
 - **Data Visualization**: Visualize data from IDF files using Plotly.
 - **Export Processed Files**: Save processed files to the server and provide users with a download link to download the IDF files to their local machine.